 Below, we explore high-paying industries and careers where MBA graduates are in high demand.
 Some of the fields with the highest earning potential include finance, IT, and healthcare administration.

-Pursuing a specialized MBA concentration can help you improve your career prospects and qualify for advanced positions.
+Pursuing a specialized MBA concentration can help students improve their career prospects and qualify for advanced positions.
 However, many of the highest-paying MBA positions require significant professional experience.

 Management

-One of the most popular, highest-paying MBA concentrations, management tracks prepare you to plan, supervise, and make decisions for organizations of all types.
+One of the most popular, highest-paying MBA concentrations is management.
+These tracks prepare students to plan, supervise, and make decisions for organizations of all types.
 General MBA programs also typically focus heavily on management.

 Candidates specializing in management can progress to top leadership roles with some of the highest-paying MBA salaries.
 These managerial jobs almost always require significant professional experience in addition to education.